 The Division may also recommend, and the court may impose, a period of probation upon a corporate defendant in a cartel case.
 Probation may include a variety of conditions, including that the corporation does not commit another federal, state or local crime during the term of probation, pays restitution if required, and implements an antitrust compliance programme or addresses deficiencies in an existing compliance programme.
-Notably, the Antitrust Division now seeks the imposition of compliance monitors, which can prove to be a costly and time-consuming constraint on corporate defendants.
-This measure was first taken in AU Optronics, in which the Division argued that such an educational or correctional treatment
+Prove to be a costly and time-consuming constraint on corporate defendants.
+This measure was first taken in AU Optronics, in which the Division argued that such an educational or correctional treatment was necessary, considering the defendant refused to admit the illegality of its conduct and had been engaged in anticompetitive conduct since its creation.
+The Division subsequently recommended the appointment of an external monitor more generally as a condition of probation.